Carl Kleiner’s Postures series – the lifecycle of nature vs industry

 4. Candy vitamins, such as caramels and gummies

-Often a go-to for children’s supplements, they are filled with sugar, colorants and preservatives.
+Often a go-to for children’s supplements, but they are filled with sugar, colorants and preservatives.

 High-quality powders, especially those that are fermented and/or sprouted can be wonderful additions to daily meals, smoothies and baked goods.
 Lesser quality varieties may contain ingredients such as soy isolate, added sugars, colorants and artificial flavors.

 It is best to consume vegetable capsules when possible, and more importantly, to read the label of the supplement you are purchasing.
-Wonderful guides include The Chemical Maze app by Bill Statham, EWG’s Food Scores app or the Good Guide app.
-Stay tuned for the upcoming parts of the series where we’ll cover some common additives to avoid.
+Wonderful guides include The Chemical Maze app by Bill Statham, EWG’s Food Scores app ,or the Good Guide app.